GreedyKomodoDragon/Sybline/README.md

 # Current State

-It is not production ready & probably should not be used in anything important.
-Below is the roadmap for feature that are planned to be coming to Sybline; though subject to change.
-Any other features are not in the pipeline and may not be added.
+It is not production ready but is become increasing ready for alpha use.
+Cannot ensure that there will be no application breaking bugs; use with caution currently!

 It does not offically support any single node implementations, you must run at least 3 nodes; see docker-compose for developer template files.

-Likely to have bugs and be unstable.

 # Features
 See docs for more information: [Sybline Docs](https://www.sybline.com)